Supplier Cybersecurity

 A CUI Registry provides information on the specific categories and subcategories of information that the Executive branch protects.
 The CUI Registry can be found at: https://www.archives.gov/cui.
 Resources, including online training to better understand CUI, can be found on National Archives’ website at https://www.archives.gov/cui/training.html.

-For guidance on how to mark CUI data in your business, please review the training publication provided by the Department of Defense here or at https://www.dodcui.mil/Home/Desktop-Aids/.
+For guidance on how to mark CUI data in your business, please review the training publication provided by the Department of Defense at https://www.dodcui.mil/Home/Desktop-Aids/.

 How do I enter my NIST SP 800-171 Basic Assessment into SPRS?